James Thompson, Dwight Thompson and Brenda Graham

 Under political pressure, the governor of North Carolina released the two friends.
 James then spent most of his adult life in and out of prison for robbery.

-His sister, Brenda Lee Graham (pictured below), also came to StoryCorps.
+His sister, Brenda Lee Graham (pictured left), also came to StoryCorps.
 She remembered what life was like for the family after James had been arrested.